 The Whistleblowing Procedure identifies specific Compliance Officers to whom incidents can be reported and provides employees with anonymity when reporting such incidents.
-The URW Integrity Line is accessible at: https://urw.integrityline.org/index.php.
+URW's EQS Integrity Line is accessible at: https://urw.integrityline.org/index.php.

 General Purchasing Conditions

 The URW Group's General Purchasing Conditions (GPC) require that contracts with suppliers include clauses that oblige contractors to undertake: